ke-zhang-rd/krystal/docs/source/generator.rst

 yield from
 ----------

-The true name of yield from is loop/for.
+The true name of ``yield from`` is ``for`` loop.
 It allows the user to delegate tasks to another generator.
 Additionally, the subgenerator is allowed to return with a value, and the value is made available to the delegating generator. example:

 .. code:: python